Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Details about the numerical techniques

-On each of these gauge configurations, we calculate the first $100$-$200$ non-zero eigenvalues of $D_{ov}D^\dagger_{ov}$, where $D_{ov}$ is the massless overlap Dirac operator.
-This choice of the lattice Dirac operator is motivated by the fact that the overlap fermions have an exact chiral symmetry on the lattice, satisfy an index theorem and do not have additional lattice artifacts due to the breaking of chiral symmetry as in case of Wilson fermions or the breaking of flavor symmetry as for the staggered fermions.
+As mentioned in Table~\ref{tab:table1}, we typically calculate the first $100$-$200$ non-zero eigenvalues of $D_{ov}D^\dagger_{ov}$, where $D_{ov}$ is the massless overlap Dirac operator on each of these gauge configurations.
+This choice of the lattice Dirac operator is motivated by the fact that the overlap fermions have an exact chiral symmetry on the lattice, satisfy an index theorem and do not have additional lattice artifacts due to the breaking of chiral symmetry, as in the case of Wilson fermions or the breaking of the continuum spin and flavor symmetries in staggered fermions.
 We have numerically implemented the overlap Dirac operator by representing the matrix sign function exactly in terms of the first $30$ eigenvalues of $D_w^\dagger D_w$ and approximating it by a Zolotarev rational polynomial with $25$ terms in the rest of the vector space.
 The numerical accuracy of our procedure ensures that the resultant overlap Dirac operator satisfies the Ginsparg-Wilson relation to a precision of $\lesssim 10^{-9}$ on each gauge configuration we have studied and the sign function is implemented to a numerical precision of $10^{-10}$.
-The eigenvalues of the overlap Dirac operator are calculated numerically using the Kalkreuter-Simma Ritz algorithm with restarts.
-For optimization, we have first estimated the number and chirality of zero modes present per configuration by measuring the first $10$ eigenvalues of $D_{ov}D^\dagger_{ov}$ and then projected the operator to the opposite chirality sector.
-We then calculate $\mathcal{O}(100)$ eigenvalues of this overlap Dirac operator projected to one particular chirality and extracted the eigenvalues of $D_{ov}$ from them.
-We henceforth denote their imaginary values as $\lambda$.
-We have also checked that the real part of the first $\mathcal{O}(200)$ overlap eigenvalues is about two orders of magnitude smaller, hence sub-dominant compared to its imaginary part.
+The eigenvalues of the overlap Dirac operator are calculated numerically using the Kalkreuter-Simma Ritz algorithm~\cite{Kalkreuter:1995mm} with restarts.
+For optimization, we have first estimated the number and chirality of zero modes present per configuration and used this information to project the $D_{ov}D^\dagger_{ov}$ onto the opposite chirality sector.
+We then calculate the first $100$-$200$ eigenvalues of this projected overlap Dirac operator and extract the eigenvalues of $D_{ov}$ from them.
+We henceforth denote the imaginary part of the $n$-th eigenvalue as $\lambda_n$.
+We have also checked that the real part of the first $\mathcal{O}(200)$ overlap eigenvalues is about two orders of magnitude smaller and hence sub-dominant compared to their imaginary part.
 This allows us to directly relate our study to the continuum case where the Dirac operator has only imaginary eigenvalues.